sharma-vidhi/machine-learning-movies/gmm/README.md

 <br><br>The link of the dataset is here - (https://www.kaggle.com/carolzhangdc/imdb-5000-movie-dataset).

 ## Objective<br>
-Recommend high rated movies to the user based on their leisure schedule.
+Categorize movies based on the movie duration and identify how movie length can affect the ratings.

 ## Algorithm<br>
 ### Gaussian Mixure Model Clustering<br>